 - it has been brought into UK law under the Human Rights Act 1998

-- all new UK laws must comply with Convention Rights – or have a statement explaining why they do not
+- all new UK laws must comply with Convention Rights (rights under the European Convention on Human Rights) – or have a statement explaining why they do not

 - all UK public authorities must act in accordance with Convention rights